 Semester 2 – MA Economics Syllabus

-The second semester is the final ladder that you have to climb to qualify the first year of your course.
+The second semester is the final ladder that you have to climb to qualify for the first year of your course.
 Just as your previous semester this one will also familiarise you with a bunch of economics subjects.
 Here are the prominent subjects which you will study in the second semester.

-Microeconomics – II | Macroeconomics – II | Economics for development and planning | Quantitative methods in Economics- II |
+Microeconomics – II | Macroeconomics – II | Economics for Development and Planning | Quantitative Methods in Economics- II |

 -Marginalist Controversy and Average Cost Pricing | Business cycle theories | Development theories | Index number |